Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 Then if some post changes we look up all invalidators and check their conditions with post at hand, deleting cache keys corresponding to holding ones.
 That could become very inefficient once we'll have lots of queries cached.

-The reason we will end up with lots of invalidators is that we have cache lots of different queries.
+The reason we will end up with lots of invalidators is that we have cached lots of different queries.
 In common use, however, most queries will differ only in parameters not structure.
 Maybe separating those will help us?
 Let's try on larger example.
 Here be the queries:

 ``` sql
 select * from post where category_id = 2 and published           -- K1